venky88/TestGitHub/README.md

 # TestGitHub
-WELCOME
+WELCOME ti GIT Hash hub
 Git tutorial
+you are learning GIT
+GIT is very easy learning
-Test git hub reposutory minim git how to nebve functio hello every one
+hello every one
 Welcome to GIT